 Once off the plane, all 300 of us wait for 2 customs agents to process everyone’s passports.
 This takes about an hour.

 Finally, around 9pm, I exit the arrivals area and am immediately greeted by Pina, the owner of the Keleti Beach Resort – my home for the next 3 nights in Tonga.

-By 10pm Pina had checked me into to one of the resort’s seaside “fales” a traditional south pacific-style accommodation.
-Though certainly not luxurious, my fale – Pina’s namesake – had everything I needed and was actually quite charming.
+By 10pm Pina has checked me into to one of the resort’s seaside “fales” a traditional south pacific-style accommodation.
+Though certainly not luxurious, my fale – Pina’s namesake – has everything I need and is actually quite charming.

 Sundays in Tonga